Ṛ

 Ṛ (minuscule: ṛ) is a letter of the Latin alphabet, formed from R with the addition of a dot below the letter.
 It is used in the transliteration of Afro-Asiatic languages to represent an emphatic r.
 It is used in transliterating Indo-Aryan and East Iranian languages to represent either syllabic r or a retroflex flap.

-In the International Alphabet of Sanskrit Transliteration (IAST) used for Sanskrit and related languages, ṛ represents a syllabic r.
-In transliterations of modern Indo-Aryan languages using ISO 15919 or similar schemes, ṛ represents a retroflex flap, /ɽ/.
+In the International Alphabet of Sanskrit Transliteration (IAST) used for Sanskrit and related languages, ṛ represents a syllabic r (ऋ).
+In transliterations of modern Indo-Aryan languages using ISO 15919 or similar schemes, ṛ represents a retroflex flap, /ɽ/ (ड़).

 Superscript Ṛ was widely used in 19th and early 20th century English, particularly on gravestones, in abbreviations of month and personal names such as in NOV^{Ṛ} (November), DEC^{Ṛ} (December), and ALEX^{Ṛ} (Alexander).

 Encoding

 In Unicode, the code points are within the Latin Extended Additional block: